 On 17 July 2019, in another case before the 13th High Criminal Court, Keskin’s file was separated and merged with the Özgür Gündem Main Case file.
-The next hearing of this case will be held on 28 November 2019 at 23rd High Criminal Court.
+The last hearing of this case held on 28 November 2019 at 23rd High Criminal Court.

 The court evaluated the demand of the prosecutor for time to prepare his opinion on the merits and postponed the hearing date to 13 January 2020.

 At the hearing on January 13, 2020, the public prosecutor announced his opinion and wanted Eren Keskin to be tried on charges of “membership of a terrorist organization”, for four articles written by her and articles and visuals published during the period when she was the editor-in-chief of the newspaper.

 The final hearing of the main trial of Özgür Gündem newspaper, which was closed by a Statutory Decree, was held at the İstanbul 23rd Heavy Penal Court in İstanbul Çağlayan Courthouse on February 14, 2020.